idlehands/idlehands.github.io/_posts/2013-07-14-a-week-with-mozilla-rust.md

 category: articles
 published: true
 ---
 I want another systems language in my tool belt.
-I want a language where can be much more productive than in C: one in which I do not fear the correctness of my memory management, and don't have to go through major gyrations to write concurrent code.
-But as I want a systems language, something that can effectively replace C that means anything with enforced garbage collection like Go is out.
+I want a language where I can be much more productive than in C: one in which I do not fear the correctness of my memory management, and don't have to go through major gyrations to write concurrent code.
+But since I want a systems language that can effectively replace C, anything with enforced garbage collection like Go is out.
 Go is also not particularly friendly to interface to external libraries written in C. C++ has all of the pitfalls of C memory management and does not improve the concurrency situation at all.
 There are a few contenders still standing at that point, but I'll look at one of them here.

 Mozilla's [Rust](http://rust-lang.org/) might be the solution.
 Rust's big wins are a modern object system, closures, a concurrency system designed for multi-core systems, and a memory model where the compiler can tell you if you're doing something wrong or unsafe at compile time.
 Rust is also ABI compatible with C which makes tying libraries written in Rust into external code a minimal effort.
 Even less effort is required when tying C libs to Rust.
 If you want garbage collection, you can have it and you are fully in control of which memory is managed in this way.
 Wins all around.